From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Introduction

-Here we present QMatSuite, an open-source computational materials science platform built to provide this infrastructure.
-We validate it across 135 autonomous solid-state calculations spanning six material categories and 98 molecular geometry optimizations --- using two different AI models and three simulation engines --- and through a controlled learning-curve experiment on a complex six-step anomalous Hall conductivity workflow where accumulated knowledge transforms both the efficiency and the character of the agent's work, transferring successfully to an unfamiliar material.
-We demonstrate that knowledge consolidation requires dedicated reflection sessions separate from task execution --- paralleling the cognitive rhythm of human research.
-The platform supports 15 simulation engines and connects to any AI model via the Model Context Protocol~\cite{anthropic2024mcp}, decoupling accumulated scientific knowledge from both the computational engine that produced it and the AI model that will use it.
+We present QMatSuite, an open-source computational physics platform built to provide this infrastructure.
+We validate it across 135 autonomous solid-state calculations spanning six material categories and 98 molecular geometry optimizations --- using two different AI models and three simulation engines --- and through a controlled learning-curve experiment on the anomalous Hall conductivity (AHC) of bcc iron, a transport property that requires a six-step pipeline coupling two simulation codes and physical judgment at multiple steps.
+Accumulated knowledge transforms both the efficiency and the character of the agent's work, and transfers cleanly to an unfamiliar ferromagnet.
+We further show that knowledge consolidation --- synthesis of individual findings into cross-compound patterns --- requires dedicated reflection sessions separate from task execution, paralleling the cognitive rhythm of human physics research.
+The platform supports 15 simulation engines and connects to any AI model via the Model Context Protocol~\cite{anthropic2024mcp}, decoupling accumulated physics knowledge from both the computational engine that produced it and the AI model that will use it.